 Learning no longer needs to occur the traditional way, with lone educators taking centre stage to deliver content-heavy lessons.
-They can facilitate ‘deeper’ learning experiences and design lessons around skills acquisition, which are crucial for thriving in an ever-changing world.
+They can facilitate ‘deeper’ learning experiences and design lessons around skills acquisition, which is crucial for thriving in an ever-changing blended learning world.
 This new style of learning is supported by the digital era we live in.

 Learning equity can also potentially improve using online platforms by bridging existing educational gaps between the developed and developing world.
 This supports the potential for education to help narrow global wealth disparities.